-Figure 3: Opportunity Index Map - Source: http://www.opportunitywashtenaw.org/
+Figure 2 - Opportunity Index Map - Source: www.washtenaw.org/2480/Opportunity-Index

-1.2 Future context
+1.2 FUTURE CONTEXT

 The Ann Arbor-Ypsilanti area is a dynamic region with diverse municipalities.
-The next 25 years will see moderate levels of change to the area, including population and employment growth in the area.
+The years to 2045 will see moderate levels of change to the area, including population and employment growth in the area.
 While employment growth will be focused in the urban centers, population growth will be distributed through a combination of suburban sprawl as well as key urban destinations (including around University of Michigan and Eastern Michigan University campuses).